raeTen/logTail/README.md

 >REPLACE{DPT#}

 This one will replace DPT=22 with nothing.

-The "#" means: Looking for DPT and the following up to the next whitespace even after REPLACE you might COLORise strings
+The "#" means: Looking for >DPT< and the following up to the next >whitespace< and even after REPLACE you might COLORise those strings.

 Replacing doesn't work in dropped lines of course.